carbon-design-system/sveld/README.md

 Resolution follows up to 5 levels of indirection.
 Beyond that, the last resolved identifier name is used as the default value.

-A named import resolves when the imported module (followed through re-exports) declares it as an `export const` with a string, number, boolean, or static template literal:
+A named import, or a member of a namespace import (`import * as timing from "./timing.js"` with `timing.TOOLTIP_LEAVE_DELAY_MS`, also through a namespace the module re-exports with `export * as`), resolves when the imported module (followed through re-exports) declares it as an `export const` with a string, number, boolean, or static template literal:

 ```svelte
 <script>